jtremback/universal-state-channels/readme.md

 ### Check channel for cheating

 `check_channel` is possibly USC's most important call.
-This must be called at least once per hold period.
+This must be called at least once per hold period, the entire time the channel is open.
 It checks if the counterparty has tried to cheat by posting an old update tx.
 If so, it sends the judge the correct `lastFullUpdateTx`.

 ```json
 POST `https://localhost:4456/check_channel`